 In 2010 I founded the business, WP Academy, that is currently supporting me.
 In 2013 Rebekah and I went separate ways.
 In 2014 I officially became a Digital Nomad, moving to Thailand and later India to write and to create digital courseware.

 In the summer of 2015 I finished my first book, As Lovers Do.
 This is a relationship and comnunication model that is designed to help men become better at loving women, but it also has some great nuggets for women.
-The ideas in the book are based on my 30 years of work with many powerful and beloved teachers, including Victor Baranco, Jerry Jud, David Deida, Marshall Rosenberg, Dieter Duhm and many others.
+The ideas in the book are based on my 30 years of research and/or work with many powerful and beloved teachers, including Victor Baranco, Jerry Jud, David Deida, Marshall Rosenberg, Dieter Duhm and many others.
 If you don’t know who these people are or why their ideas are important, you are in for an eye-opening experience from reading the book!